Previous

 Brownian like multi-particle MC move

-In the next release, GOMC will support multi-particle MC move with Brownian like motion, where all molecules will displace or rotate simultaneously along the force.
+In release 2.75, GOMC added support for the multi-particle MC move with Brownian like motion, where all molecules will displace or rotate simultaneously.

 Parallel Tempering

-In the next release, GOMC will support the parallel tempering and replica exchange in NVT, NPT, GCMC, and GEMC simulation.
+In a future release, GOMC will add support for parallel tempering and replica exchange in NVT, NPT, GCMC, and GEMC simulations.
 In GOMC, each replica can be run in parallel, using OpenMP.